-Oddly enough, the last mile bandwidth bottleneck is even more severe for businesses.
+Oddly enough, the last mile network bottleneck is even more severe for businesses.
 This is primarily driven of course by the larger demand for bandwidth in the enterprise compared to a residential use case.
-In today’s connected world, an enterprise office relies on being connected to the cloud — the larger server network in the core Internet, for majority of the services they use and provide to their clients.
-In business applications, bandwidth bottleneck can choke the application and services performance and bring the business to its knees, as the video on the top-right corner on the following page nicely portrays: https://www.mushroomnetworks.com.
+In today’s connected world, an enterprise office relies on being connected to the cloud — the larger server network in the core Internet, for a majority of the services they use and provide to their clients.
+In business applications, bandwidth bottlenecks can choke the application and services performance and bring the business to its knees, as the video on the top-right corner on the following page nicely portrays: https://www.mushroomnetworks.com.

 Cahit Akin, CEO, Mushroom Networks, Inc.